-Each Regional Alliance is a separate organisation and is established according to local custom.
-For instance, in North America and the United Kingdom, the Alliances are incorporated as not for profit companies.
+Each Regional Chapter is a separate organisation and is established according to local custom.
+For instance, in North America and the United Kingdom, the Chapters are incorporated as not for profit companies.
 The German Speaking Chapter, however, is established as a form of Technical Association.

 The organisation of buildingSMART International starts with the member.
 The member is an organisation that shares the interoperability vision of buildingSMART International and wants to contribute towards 'making it happen'.
 A member organisation may be:

 - an architect, engineer or contractor involved in day to day design and construction or facilities management,

 - a government agency,